 The decision for Rob to attend seminary was years in coming, but not having any children and seeing the job market changing for Rob, they decided to take the plunge.
 They bought a house in Orlando, sold their house in Oxnard and just prior to starting their trek East, they discovered they were pregnant with their first child.
 Feeling rather overwhelmed with so many life changes, they persevered and God's hand sustained them.
 They were able to achieve not just one beautiful home birth, but two during seminary and one afterward.

 Christi now currently teaches her three boys at home and operates "Soli Deo Gloria Music Studio," teaching private voice and piano.
-While she misses performing regularly, she has enjoyed opportunities that have arisen the past 4 years for her to be back on stage.
+While she misses performing regularly, she has enjoyed opportunities that have arisen for her to be back on stage.

 An equally stimulating passion is holistic home-living encompassing all facets of health: physical, spiritual and emotional.
 Believing less is more, she is on a constant quest to simplify food, medical intervention, and activities.
 She also continues to ascertain how to gain as many nutrients from food as possible in feeding her family, believing food is our best medicine.
 Maybe some of that will show up in a blog or two.

-Rob currently works at Third Millennium Ministries on the development team.
+Newly ordained in the Episcopal church, Rob currently works fulltime at Third Millennium Ministries on the development team.
 Third Mill produces seminary level multi-media materials for the world for FREE.
 Check out http://thirdmill.org/ for more info and online Biblical courses.